Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 Boat and Gift of Nature Exhibition

-Egg collecting, fowling etc was of great help to those who had to survive the harsh winters in Iceland - back then there were no grocery stores and they literally had to live from the land.
+Egg collecting, fowling, etc., was of great help to those who had to survive the harsh winters in Iceland, as back then, there were, of course, no grocery stores, and they had to live off the land.

-Also, those who were living close to the sea, as they were here in Reykhólar, were able to catch fish and hunt seal for food and use sealskin for warm clothes.
+Also, those who lived near the sea, as here in Reykhólar, could catch fish and hunt seals for food and use their skins for warm clothing.

 Boat and Gift of Nature Exhibition

-You will also see a collection of boats at the museum and on the ground floor, there is an impressive collection of boat engines on display.
+You will also see a collection of boats at the museum, and on the ground floor, there is an impressive display of boat engines.

 Boat and Gift of Nature Exhibition